Elevating Migrant Leadership: Building Inclusive Futures

 The Opportunity

-Funding will be awarded to organizations with programs, current or developing, that focus on 2 out of 3 of the following areas:
+Funding is awarded to organizations with programs, current or developing, that focus on 2 out of 3 of the following areas:

 • Narrative Building: Immigrants, refugees, and other migrants learn the best ways to build or shift prevailing narratives so that they are inclusive of their voices and perspectives.